4chan/4chan-API/README.md

 2. You may not use the 4chan name, logo, or brand to promote your application, product, or service.
 3. You must disclose the source of the information shown by your application, product, or service as 4chan, and provide a link.
 4. You may not market your application, product, or service as being "official" in any way.
-5. You may not clone the live site and its functionality.
-This means don't suck down our JSON, host it elsewhere, and throw ads around it.
+5. You may not clone 4chan or its existing features/functionality.
+Example: Don't suck down our JSON, host it elsewhere, and throw ads around it.
 6. These terms are subject to change without notice.

 ### Posts Object ####